-Multiparty Session Types.
-The theory of multiparty session types [Honda et al. 2016] has led to multiple implementations, but multiparty session types are yet to be included as a first-class construct of a core functional language.
-A natural starting point would be to identify a λ -calculus into which we can translate the MCP calculus of Carbone et al. [2016].
+Future work.
+Our implementation combines linearity and effect handlers.
+Linear effect handlers are new, and a ripe area of study in their own right; we plan to formalise session-typed concurrency and failure handling directly in terms of linear effect handlers.
+Multiparty session types [Honda et al. 2016] are yet to be included as a first-class construct of a core functional language.
+A natural starting point is to identify a λ -calculus into which we can translate the MCP calculus of Carbone et al. [2016] and then investigate how our approach adapts to the multiparty setting.